SuperOfficeDocs/superoffice-docs/docs/api/web-extensions/index.md

 The TrayApp receives events similar to the famous SoProtocol.
 All URLs starting with *superoffiece-extensions:* are routed directly to the TrayApp.

-The TrayAppManager of SuperOffice.CRMWeb.dll is responsible for compiling superoffice-extensions protocols to TrayApp.
+The TrayAppManager of SuperOffice.CRMWeb.dll is responsible for compiling SuperOffice-extensions protocols to TrayApp.

 A request looks like this: